siarhiejkresik/rolling-scopes-school-2018Q3/youtube-client/README.md

 ## Known bugs and caveats:

-- ~~double pointer down on swipeable area~~
+- double pointer down on swipeable area
 - ~~swipe on links triggers link pressing~~
 - ~~swipe move should not go out of container bounds~~
-- swipe events should not catched when there are no cards
+- swipe events should not be catched when there are no cards
 - multiple quick clicks select text on the page and corrupt swiping
 - sometimes page index value equals -1
 - clipped text in the card description body